-Jerez is a city built on the riches of sherry.
-And the word ‘sherry’ is itself a corruption of Jerez.
+Jerez is a Spanish city built on the riches of sherry.
+In fact, the word ‘sherry’ is itself a corruption of Jerez.

-This delicious fortified wine was our main reason for visiting and throughout our short stay we’d taken the chance to enjoy a tipple.
-Back in Britain it may be regarded as the drink of grannies or Christmas but in its home Andalusian city, sherry is a drink of choice for young and old alike.
+This delicious fortified wine was one of the main reasons we’d opted for a city break there and throughout our short stay in 2017 we’d taken the chance to enjoy a tipple.
+Back in Britain it may be regarded as the drink of grannies and Christmas but in Andalusia, sherry is a drink of choice for young and old alike.
 Good for them too because I love it.

 The wineries, or bodegas, are scattered around town.
 Some are big, others small.
 Some are easier to visit than others, and many have names known mostly to locals.
 But regardless of size or fame, their warehouses and elegant offices are easy to spot.
 It’s obvious from them alone that sherry production has been a lucrative industry over the years.